lukaszpatalas/ClearSpeak/README.md

 - Promising initial results, with more improvements anticipated.

 ## Design
-ClearSpeak simplifies technical language in emails, documentation, and other materials, making it more accessible for customers and colleagues.
+Clear Speak simplifies technical language in emails, documentation, and other materials, making it more accessible for customers and colleagues.
 Its user-friendly interface will offer natural and creative modes.

 ## Features
 - Converts technical texts into understandable language.